HubRise/website/content/apps/qwenta/en/overview.md

   contact: hello@qwenta.ch / +41 22 518 38 38
 ---

+---

+**IMPORTANT NOTE:** This documentation is available <Link href="/apps/qwenta" addLocalePrefix={false}>in French only</Link>.

+---

 ## Description

 Qwenta is a QR code-based table payment solution designed for Swiss restaurants.

 With Qwenta guests can rapidly settle their bills, reducing waiting times and streamlining the payment experience into a smooth, straightforward process.
-This way, guests enjoy their meal right up to the end, while restaurateurs optimise service and improve efficiency.
+Guests enjoy their meal right up to the end, without having to wait before leaving, while restaurateurs optimise service and improve efficiency.

-**How did it work?**
+### How does it work?

 When an order is registered in your EPOS, it is automatically sent to Qwenta.
 By scanning a QR code on their table, customers can pay their bill autonomously.
 They have the option to split the bill, add a tip, leave feedback, and complete payment with just a few clicks.

-Your EPOS is instantly updated with the payment status, and the table is automatically closed.
+Your EPOS is instantly updated with the payment status, and the table is automatically closed in the EPOS.

 ## Integration Features